makerdao/vdb-mcd-transformers/README.md

 1. `execute` uses the raw Ethereum data that has been synced into Postgres and applies transformations to configured MCD contract data via [event](./transformers/events) and [storage](./transformers/storage) transformers.
 The VulcanizeDB repository includes a [general description](https://github.com/makerdao/vulcanizedb/blob/staging/documentation/custom-transformers.md) about transformers.

-These core commands can be run via Docker a provided docker-compose setup.
-This can be done as follows:

-1. `Run docker-compose -f dockerfiles/docker-compose.yml run execute ./run_migrations.sh` (to initially setup the database).
-2. `docker-compose up`

 The core commands can also be run via images or built and run via the command line interface.
 In either method, a postgres database will first need to be created:
 1. Install Postgres
    1. Create a user for yourself that is able run migrations and add extensions.
 1. `createdb vulcanize_public`
 1. Migrate the database using the `make migrate` task in this repository.